Nigel Farage

 UKIP leadership and the Brexit campaign

 Under Farage’s leadership, UKIP grew from a small Eurosceptic movement into a major force in British politics and, at times, faced controversy over members’ conduct.
-During the 2016 EU referendum, Farage ran a parallel campaign to the official Vote Leave group; he unveiled the “Breaking Point” poster, which drew widespread condemnation, and promoted the “£350m per week for the NHS” message, later criticised by the UK Statistics Authority as misleading in official correspondence.
-The Guardian+1
+During the 2016 EU referendum, Farage ran a parallel campaign to the official Vote Leave group; he unveiled the “Breaking Point” poster, which drew widespread condemnation, and promoted the “£350 million a week for the NHS” claim, later criticised by the UK Statistics Authority as misleading in official correspondence.

 After Brexit and the formation of Reform UK

-After the referendum, Farage stepped down as UKIP leader, launched the Brexit Party in 2019 and rebranded it as Reform UK (name change approved 4 January 2021).
-He cultivated international links including with Steve Bannon and Donald Trump, and became a regular broadcaster.
+After the referendum, Farage stepped down as UKIP leader, launched the Brexit Party in 2019 and rebranded it as Reform UK (name change approved on 4 January 2021).
+He cultivated international links, including with Steve Bannon and Donald Trump, and became a regular broadcaster.
 In June 2024, he returned as Reform UK leader.
-Wikipedia+2Reuters+2

 Member of Parliament for Clacton